How historically accurate is the Gladiator

 Battles in Germania

-Although they were close to annexing Moravia and West Slovakia during his reign.
-The movie depicts the emperor being killed by his son Commodus, although in reality Commodus was already co-emperor.
-In fact, there is no certain evidence that Commodus had any difficult relationship with his father, although later authors did disparage Commodus.
-Furthermore, although Maximus is mostly a fictional character, it is not likely Marcus Aurelius would appoint a general as protector of the empire, as suggested in the movie where shortly before his death the fictional Marcus Aurelius asked Maximus to lead the empire.
+Although they were close to annexing Moravia and West Slovakia during his reign, wars there were largely inconclusive.
+The movie depicts the emperor being killed by his son Commodus, although Commodus was already co-emperor.
+There is no evidence that Commodus had any difficult relationship with his father, although later authors did disparage Commodus.
+Furthermore, although Maximus is mostly a fictional character, it is not likely Marcus Aurelius would appoint a general as protector of the empire, as suggested in the movie where shortly before his death, the fictional Marcus Aurelius asked Maximus to lead the empire.

-In the film, after Maximus was taken as a slave, but not before he discovered that his wife and son were killed by Commodus, he was shown as being transported and eventually enslaved as a gladiator in a far away, remoyr province in the Roman Empire (somewhere in the Middle East or North Africa).
-While the circumstances of how Commodus became emperor in the film are probably not true, there is some greater truth in some of the gladiator fights.
+In the film, after Maximus was taken as a slave, but not before he discovered that Commodus killed his wife and son, he was shown as being transported and eventually enslaved as a gladiator in a far away, remote province in the Roman Empire (somewhere in the Middle East or North Africa).
+While the circumstances of how Commodus became emperor in the film are probably not true, there is some greater truth in some gladiator fights.
 For instance, gladiator contests did often reconstruct famous battles or scenes using characters from history or legends.
 Gladiator contests did take place in many places around the empire.
 Animals, such as tigers, were often used in arenas, where gladiators might fight each other and animals.

 In the film, after Maximus was captured trying to revolt against the emperor.
-He was shown as fighting the emperor as a one on one contest.
-This would have certainly never happened.
-First, Commodus died in a coup event in 192 rather than at the hand of Maximus, as shown in the final combat scene in the film.
-Second, Commodus, as shown in the film, did fight in the arena, although he probably only fought in events where he was assured victory such as against animals or crippled captives.
-The film does suggest this as Commodus does mortally wound Maximus before their fight, when Maximus was tied and unable to defend himself.
+He was shown as fighting the emperor in a one on one contest.
+This match would have never happened.
+First, Commodus died in a coup event in 192 rather than at Maximus's hand, as shown in the final combat scene in the film.
+Second, Commodus, as shown in the movie, did fight in the arena.
+However, he probably only fought in events where he has assured victories against animals or crippled captives.
+The film does suggest this as Commodus does mortally wound Maximus before their fight when Maximus was tied and unable to defend himself.

-Commodus: While Commodus is a historical figure who did hold gladiator contests and may have been mentally unstable, as depicted in the film, he did, in fact, rule for 12 years.
+Commodus: While Commodus is a historical figure who did hold gladiator contests and may have been mentally unstable, as depicted in the film, he did, in fact, rule the Roman Empire for 12 years.
 Among the odd things Commodus did was rename the months and legions after himself (he had twelve names he went by).
 He even named the Roman people after himself.
-He was purported to have held naked gladiator contests, which would have outraged some Roman citizens and may have contributed to his bad reputation and eventual downfall.
+He was purported to have held naked gladiator contests, which would have outraged some Roman citizens and contributed to his bad reputation and eventual downfall.
 He may have killed 100 lions in a day during his gladiator contests and other exotic animals such as elephants.
 Even by Roman standards, the level of slaughter may have caused outrage.

 Conclusion and Accuracy

 There were many historical inaccuracies in the film.
-The historians who were hired to advise on the movie quit or refused to be given credits because of the many historical inaccuracies the final version had.
+The historians who were hired to advise the movie quit or refused to be given credits because of the many historical inaccuracies the final version had.
 Nevertheless, as with most historical dramas, this movie was more about entertainment than historical narrative.

-- For more on Marcus Aurelius, see: Birley, A. R. (2016).
-Marcus aurelius: a biography.
+- For more on Marcus Aurelius, see Birley, A. R. (2016).
+Marcus Aurelius: a biography.
 Place of publication not identified: Routledge.

 - For more on the gladiator games in the Roman Empire, see: Dunkle, R. (2008).
 Gladiators: violence and spectacle in ancient Rome..
 1st ed.
 Harlow, England ; New York: Pearson/Longman.

-- For more on gladiator traditions, see: Winkler, M. M. (Ed.).
-(2004).
+- For more on gladiator traditions, see Winkler, M. M. (Ed.). (, 2004).
 Gladiator: film and history.
 Malden, MA: Blackwell Pub.

 - For more on the Colosseum and venues for gladiator contests, see: Aldrete, G. S. (2008).
-Daily life in the Roman city: Rome, Pompeii and Ostia (Oklahoma paperback ed).
+Daily life in the Roman city: Rome, Pompeii, and Ostia (Oklahoma paperback ed).
 Norman: Univ. of Oklahoma Press.